 January 27th is International Holocaust Remembrance Day.

-2020 marks the 75th anniversary of the liberation of Auschwitz, the ending of the Holocaust.
-And the beginning of the remembering.
+2020 marked the 75th anniversary of the liberation of Auschwitz.
+The ending of the Holocaust, the beginning of the remembering.
+Not everyone was on board with that process, not then.
+And not even now.

 There is so much more to this project than I can possibly do justice to in a blog post but you’ll find a wealth of information on the Stolpersteine homepage.